Data-Visualization-Intro/2-SVG/readme.md

 ```

 - The "Move to" command is called with the letter M: `M 10 10`
-- An uppercase letter specifies absolute coordinates on the page, and a lowercase letter specifies relative coordinates
 - "Line To" - `L` - takes two parameters — x and y coordinates — and draws a line from the current position to a new position
 - `H` draws a horizontal line, and `V` draws a vertical line:
 - "Close Path" is called with `Z` and draws a straight line from the current position back to the first point of the path